mouktardev/tinybase-crud-starter/README.md

 } as const;
 ```

-and you can initial the values for them if you like, for example here we initialized `isThemeDark` using theme local storage value:
+- You can initial the values for them if you like, for example here we initialized `isThemeDark` using theme local storage value:

 ```ts
 export const InitialValueData = {